samlinux-development/ic-angular/README.md

 It includes a greet service which is triggered by a button click or on page load.
 The backend service is implemented in Motoko.
 It uses the default ready-to-use actor and is therefore comparable to all other starter kits on the market.

 This starterKit use the usual approach of a **custom Webpack** configuration.
+This repository has currently two branches.

+1. The angular-ic-custom-webpack branch uses a custom-webpack configuration.
+This branch is also the default one.
+2. The main branch uses a different approch.
+It uses the environment.ts file to set the environment variables.
+Although this is not the best approach as the variables from “process.env” need to be replaced with those from the environment files.

 Only a few npm packages were added to the standard npm packages of Angular.
 These would be: